Ilavatsa/code-challenge-3/README.md

 # code-challenge-3
-Date, 11/4/2024
+Date, 11/4/2024.

-By  Felicity Muhonja Ilavatsa
+By  Felicity Muhonja Ilavatsa.

 Description
 An application that allows a user to purchase movie tickets from the theater.